 A Stephen King ghost story in the grand tradition, Riding the Bullet is the ultimate warning about the dangers of hitchhiking.
 A college student's mother is dying in a Maine hospital.
 When he hitches a ride to see her, the driver is not who he appears to be.
 Soon the journey veers off into a dark landscape that could only be drawn by Stephen King.

 Plus, receive updates on new releases, recommended reads and more from Simon & Schuster.

 Free eBook available to NEW subscribers only.
 Offer redeemable at Simon & Schuster's ebook fulfillment partner.
 Offer expires in three months, unless otherwise indicated.
 See full terms and conditions and this month's choices.

 Stephen King is the author of more than fifty books, all of them worldwide bestsellers.
-His recent work includes the short story collection The Bazaar of Bad Dreams, Finders Keepers, Mr. Mercedes (an Edgar Award winner for Best Novel), Doctor Sleep, and Under the Dome.
+His recent work includes End of Watch, the short story collection The Bazaar of Bad Dreams, Finders Keepers, Mr. Mercedes (an Edgar Award winner for Best Novel), Doctor Sleep, and Under the Dome.
 His novel 11/22/63—a recent Hulu original television series event—was named a top ten book of 2011 by The New York TimesBook Review and won the Los Angeles Times Book Prize for Mystery/Thriller as well as the Best Hardcover Book Award from the International Thriller Writers.
+His epic series, The Dark Tower, is the basis for a major motion picture from Sony.
 He is the recipient of the 2014 National Medal of Arts and the 2003 National Book Foundation Medal for Distinguished Contribution to American Letters.
 He lives in Bangor, Maine, with his wife, novelist Tabitha King.